kaznak/terraform-aws-appstack/README.md

 # WebApp Environment

 An AWS cloud environment for web applications.
-This code is an example to deploy wordpress sites.
+This code is an example to deploy WordPress sites.

 ![Architecture Overview](./docs/imgs/architecture.png)